eyanoapp/opensigl/docs/en/payroll-processes/classic.md

 ### Payroll Taxes

 In the payroll system, **taxes** are classified into two main categories based on who bears the financial responsibility: the **employee** or the **employer**.
 In the DRC, the **IMPÔT PROFESSIONNEL SUR LE REVENU (IPR)** represents the primary tax deducted directly from an employee’s gross taxable salary.
-These tax rates are pre-determined by brackets set by the DRC Government, and this is controlled in BHIMA by the "is it IPR?" setting.
+These tax rates are pre-determined by brackets set by the DRC Government, and this is controlled in OpenSIGL by the "is it IPR?" setting.

 For the employee's share, once a rubric is flagged as **IPR**, a **dedicated algorithm is automatically triggered** by the system to perform the tax calculation.
 The algorithm uses the following formula: